ganeshgcool/talui/README.md

 # talui
 # download code
 # keep it in html folder
-# and got to any browser
+# and go to any browser
 # type localhost/talui/index.html
 # it will show Login page